 Particulars Accounting Standard and Ind AS ICDS Qualifying Assets AS and Ind AS - Tangible and intangible assets are considered as qualifying asset only if it necessarily takes a substantial period of time to get ready for its intended use or sale.
 All tangible and intangible assets are considered as qualifying asset Inventories that require 12 months or more to bring them to a saleable condition The assessment of an asset as qualifying asset is not based on 'substantial period of time to get ready' in case of specific borrowing.
-Commencement of capitalisation AS and Ind AS - Capitalisation of borrowing costs to commence when Expenditure for acquisition, construction or production of a qualifying asset is being incurred, Borrowing costs are being incurred, and Construction activities are in progress In case of funds borrowed specifically for the asset: Date of borrowing Active development interrupted AS does not permit capitalisation when active development is interrupted ICDS requires capitalisation of borrowing costs even if active development is interrupted
+Commencement of capitalisation AS and Ind AS - Capitalisation of borrowing costs to commence when -Expenditure for acquisition, construction or production of a qualifying asset is being incurred, - Borrowing costs are being incurred, and - Construction activities are in progress In case of funds borrowed specifically for the asset: Date of borrowing In case of funds borrowed generally: Date of utilisation of funds Active development interrupted AS does not permit capitalisation when active development is interrupted ICDS requires capitalisation of borrowing costs even if active development is interrupted